 A pair of black flats is always great to have in a suitcase.
-They’re stylish comfortable, and they take up minimal space in your luggage.
-My tip, stay away from heels as many destinations around the world have uneven streets, and you don’t want to break an ankle trying to look good.
+They’re stylish, comfortable, and take up minimal space in your luggage.
+My tip is to stay away from heels as many destinations worldwide have uneven streets, and you don’t want to break an ankle trying to look good.

-Flats or loafers are a great option for a dress shoe that eats little room in your luggage unlike a pair of heels.
-With flats, you can find a pair of shoes that look stylish, allow you to blend in with stylish locals, and are comfortable enough to wear all day.
+Flats or loafers are a great option for a dress shoe that eats little room in your luggage, unlike a pair of heels.
+With flats, you can find a pair of shoes that look stylish, allow you to blend in with trendy locals, and are comfortable enough to wear all day.

 Most Comfortable Flats For Travel

-This is a super cute and comfortable flat.
-These flats are made with soft suede leather.
+The Chaste Ballet Flat is super cute and comfortable.
+Soft suede leather in the construction helps the shoe remain soft and flexible.
 I’ve tried out a lot of flats, but these were some of my favorites in terms of comfort.

-They’re great as they pack down easy and can easily be held inside a purse or handbag.
-I find what makes these shoes stand out for comfort is the soft suede leather that stretches and some arch support in the footbed.
+They’re great as they pack down easily and can easily travel in your purse or handbag.
+What makes these shoes stand out for comfort is the soft suede leather that stretches and some arch support in the footbed.

 Cole Haan Tali Bow Ballet

-Cole Haan’s ballet flats are small, comfortable, and easy to pack up, so they make for a fabulous comfortable flat for travel.
-What’s surprising about these flats are how comfy they are for such a simple shoe.
-They’re formal enough to that you could get away wearing them to a wedding, opera, or any formal event.
-With supple leather, they form to a wide variety of feet, ensuring comfort.
+Cole Haan’s ballet flats are small, comfortable, and easy to pack up, so they make for a fabulous, comfortable flat for travel.
+What’s surprising about these flats is how comfy they are for such a simple shoe.

 As a short person, I also appreciate the very subtle wedge heel.
-These are made with leather and provide a synthetic sole and are great for a night out on the town in a new city.
-These flats are excellent quality, have great sizing and beautiful shoes.
+These are made with leather and provide a synthetic sole.
+I love these flats for a night out on the town in a new city.
+These flats are excellent quality, have great sizing, and are beautiful shoes.
 I love the bow they make for super cute walking shoes!

-I like the classic round toe with the Tory Burch symbol on the top.
+I like the classic round toe with the Tory Burch charm on the top.
 Heel beds are slip-resistant and split in half so they can fold.
-The fold allows for them to slip in luggage or a bag easily great for travel and last-minute occasions.
+The fold allows them to quickly slip in luggage or a bag, which is excellent for travel and last-minute occasions.

 Massimo Matteo Penny Keeper

 A good pair of loafers/moccasins are great for comfort and a more casual formal shoe.
-These affordable women’s loafers come in a plethora of color choices that I love.
-The leather is soft right out of the box and they take minimal time to break in so you’re safe to buy right before your next trip.
-You can wear them right out of the box without any socks or slips without risk of a blister.
+These affordable women’s loafers come in many color choices that I love.
+The leather is soft right out of the box, and they take minimal time to break in, so you’re safe to buy it right before your next trip.
+You can wear them right out of the box without any socks or slips without the risk of a blister.

-The Massimo Matteo Penny Keepers are leather with leather lining and footbeds that are slightly cushioned.
-They are very comfortable, but if you’re the slight cushion is not quite good enough to stand in all day.
-They work better as a nice evening shoe or perhaps an easy travel day in which you’d like to look cute.
+The Massimo Matteo Penny Keepers are leather with leather lining and slightly cushioned footbeds.
+They are very comfortable, but the slight cushion is not good enough to stand in all day.
+They work better as a friendly evening shoe or perhaps an easy travel day in which you’d like to look cute.

-These have comfort in their name and they really are a great pair of stylish and comfortable flats.
-These flats are made with a firm leather on the exterior and a rounded toe.
-A removable footbed that is lined with fabric makes for a comfortable footbed that can also be combined with a custom insole for arch support.
+These have comfort in their name, and they are a great pair of stylish and comfortable flats.
+These flats use firm leather on the exterior and have a rounded toe.
+The removable footbed lined with fabric makes for a comfy footbed, or you can insert a custom insole for arch support.

 On the sole is a tough rubber that makes them slip-resistant and quiet.
-Altogether, these may be the most comfortable flats for women on this list, with a lot of strong contenders.
+Altogether, these may be the most comfortable flats for women on this list, with many strong contenders.

 The Loraine is a classic loafer that looks sharp, and the soft leather conforms well to your feet.
 They have a slight heel that I always appreciate in a dress shoe.
 With an excellent selection of colors, you can mix-match with several outfit choices and seasons.